devsecops/restacker/README.md

 # Restacker

 Restacker is the DevSecOps deployment swiss army knife.
-You can use it do deploy, update, migrate, and/or remove stacks.
+You can use it safely & securely deploy, update, migrate, and/or remove AWS stacks.
-Although not feature complete yet, you can begin using it to deploy or re-stack your existing apps.
+Although not feature complete yet, you can begin using it to deploy or re-stack your existing AWS accounts/instances.

 ## Install it:
+- Grab the binary from [GitHub Releases](https://github.com/devsecops/restacker/releases)
+- Or build from source:
 ```
 git clone https://github.com/devsecops/restacker.git
 cd restacker/source